terra-money/docs/docs/develop/dapp/smart-contracts/interact-with-smart-contract.md

 timestamp: ""
 ```

-As you can see, our contract was successfully instantiated with Code ID #1.
+As you can see, your contract was successfully instantiated with Code ID #1.

 You can check it out: